Eastern Orthodoxy in Albania: Eastern Orthodoxy in Post-Communist Albania

+Saint Paul and Saint Astius Cathedral in Durrës, built 1994–2002.

 In December 1990, Communist officials officially ended the 23 year long religious ban in Albania.
 Only 22 Orthodox priests remained alive.
 To deal with this situation, the Ecumenical Patriarch appointed Anastasios to be the Patriarchal Exarch for the Albanian Church.
 As Bishop of Androusa, Anastasios was dividing his time between his teaching duties at the University of Athens and the Archbishopric of Irinoupolis in Kenya, which was then going through a difficult patch, before his appointment.
 He was elected on June 24, 1992 and enthroned on August 2, 1992.
 Over time Anastasios has gained respect for his charity work and is now recognized as a spiritual leader of the Orthodox Church in Albania.

 In 1992, Anastasios would use a disused hotel for initial liturgy services in Durrës.
 As of February 2011, there were 145 clergy members, all of which were Albanian citizens who graduated from the Resurrection of Christ Theological Academy.
 This academy is also preparing new members (men and women) for catechism and for other services in different Church activities.

 Anastas’ domestic activities in Albania include the reconstruction of various Orthodox Churches which were confiscated by the communist authorities, the rebuilding of 150 churches, and the additional investments into schools & charities for the poor.

 Another major introduction by Anastas was the Ngjalla radio station which preaches spiritual, educational, musical, and informative information about the religion.

 During 1999, when Albania accepted waves of refugees from Kosovo, the Orthodox Autocephalous Church of Albania, in collaboration with donors and other international religious organizations (especially ACT and WCC), led an extensive humanitarian program of more than $12 million, hosting 33,000 Kosovars in its two camps, supplying them with food, clothes, medical care and other goods.